-- Independent, non-profit, non-governmental organizations, institutions and enterprises whose work focuses primarily on journalism support and media development with international, regional or national reach;
+- General membership applies to independent, non-profit, non-governmental organisations, institutions, and enterprises whose work focuses primarily on journalism support and media development with national, regional, or international reach.

-- The GFMD accepts, on a case-by-case basis, organizations such as NGOs based on their independence, their non-profit status and their mandates rather than on official registration.
+- GFMD accepts, on a case-by-case basis, organisations such as NGOs based on their independence, their non-profit status, and their mandates rather than on official registration.

-- Associate membership is also open to institutions and enterprises, whose main function is to make financial grants to journalists and media development organisations or who provide considerable assistance to media development.
+- Associate membership is open to institutions and enterprises, whose main function is to make financial grants to media development organisations or who provide considerable assistance to journalism support and media development.

 How much is the membership fee?

-GFMD membership fees are based on the type of the organisation and on an organisation’s annual turnover, and it ranges from USD500 to USD15,000 at the level of around 0.1% of annual turnover.
+GFMD membership fees are based on the type of the organisation and on an organisation’s annual turnover, and it ranges from US$200 to US$15,000 at the level of around 0.1% of annual turnover.

 |Annual turnover in excess of US$ 15,000,000||US$ 15,000|

 |Annual turnover in excess of US$ 10,000,000||US$ 10,000|

 |Annual turnover in excess of US$ 5,000,000||US$ 5,000|